NuMex

 NuMex is the moniker used for products created by the Agriculture Experimentation Station of New Mexico State University.

 The AES is responsible for a large variety of unusual agricultural cultivars, including a key breed of onion simply called the Numex, and a great many cultivars of chili pepper, including the Numex Twilight, a curious breed with upright fruit which starts purple and then turns yellow, orange, and red.
 Including the green leaves, this plant has every color of the rainbow except blue.

+Another famous sort from NuMex is the NuMex Suave, which is a heatless habanero, in the colours red and orange, preserving the taste and looks of a habanero, but without the intensive heat of a habanero.